JamesGavaghan/Gavman65/README.md

 - 👋 Hi, I’m @Gavman65
-- 👀 I’m interested in improving my coding skills, I have a bsc in computing but have spent my time since 2007 teaching.
+- 👀 I’m interested in improving my coding skills, I have a Bsc in computing but have spent my time since 2007 teaching.
 I wish to brush up on my skills and catch up on the changes in tech and coding that have happened since I graduated in 2007.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on some beginners projects
 - 📫 How to reach me on discord loganflop